chestercodes/chester.codes/content/posts/031-2020-07-01-games-room/post.md

     )
 ```

+The actor above receives a message that wraps either an `int` or a `string` and prints the value to the console.

 The actor can be created by passing in a name to the `spawn` method along with the props and an `ActorSystem` to run in. `spawn` returns an `IActorRef<Msg>` that can be told a `Msg` with the custom operator `<!` that calls the actor's `Tell` method.

 ``` fsharp